soffner/gizmo_carver/myreadme.txt

 2.)
 Get the snapshot from frontera on gadi (if you want to do the analysis on gadi)

 3.)
-Run the jupyter notebook to get basic info of the snapshot.
+Run the jupyter notebook offnerI.ipynb to get basic info of the snapshot.
 This uses both yt and meshoid.

 4.)
 Run the ray tracing script in pytreegrav to obtain the column density of H2 for a starforge snapshot: https://github.com/mikegrudic/pytreegrav#ray-tracing
     Since this has to be done only once per snapshot, you can afford to use 100 rays with randomized directions so that you can decrease the noise and make it less correlated